biolab/orange3/doc/visual-programming/source/widgets/classify/randomforest.rst

-3. Original Brieman’s proposal is to grow the trees without any pre-prunning, but since pre-pruning often works quite well and is faster, the user can set the depth to which the trees will be grown (*Set maximal depth of individual trees*).
-Another pre-pruning option is to *stop splitting nodes* when the maximal depth is reached.
+3. Original Brieman’s proposal is to grow the trees without any pre-prunning, but since pre-pruning often works quite well and is faster, the user can set the depth to which the trees will be grown (*Limit depth of individual trees*).
+Another pre-pruning option is to select the smallest subset that can be split (*Do not split subsets smaller than*)

+4. Produce a report.

-4. Click *Apply* to communicate the changes to other widgets.
+5. Click *Apply* to communicate the changes to other widgets.
+Alternatively, tick the box on the left side of the *Apply* button and changes will be communicated automatically.

 Example
 -------

-Example below shows a comparison schema of a random forest and a tree learner on a specific data set.
+The example below shows a comparison schema of a random forest and a tree learner on a specific data set.

 .. figure:: images/RandomForest-Test.png